Easily Move User Profile to Another Drive in Windows 10, 11

 6. Check the Documents folder in the destination.
 You can see the size of the folder and the number of files it contains by right clicking it and selecting “Properties”.
 If it’s the same as the source, you can delete the source folder to free up space on C drive.
 Or you can keep the source folder as a backup.

-▪ If you delete the original Documents folder in C drive, the sync task will become invalid; that is, the task can’t run anymore.
+● If you delete the original Documents folder of the C drive, the synchronization task will be invalid.
+That is, the task can no longer run.

-Solution 2: transfer user profile to another drive with Windows built-in feature
+Solution 2: move user folder from C to D with Windows built-in feature

-Windows built-in feature can also assist you with user profile transfer.
+Windows built-in feature can also assist you with Windows 10 user profile transfer.
 Still take the Documents folder as an example:

 1. Create a new folder named Documents at the target drive.